 - Eye drops.
 Over-the-counter lubricating drops are often a simple solution for dry eye symptoms.
 If these drops are not sufficient, medicated drops are then prescribed.

 - Punctal Plugs.
-Your doctor can insert a small punctal plug into your tear duct to increase the amount of tears and moisture on your ocular surface.
+Your doctor can insert a small punctal plug into your tear duct to increase the number of tears and moisture on your ocular surface.
 This is a quick and comfortable solution.

 - Dietary Supplements.
 Omega 3 fatty acids are known to help decrease dry eye symptoms.
 These supplements are usually taken in conjunction with artificial tears.